leolanese/web-workers-interceptors/README.md

 "reverse-proxy": "node server.js"
 ```

+// TODO: Update it with the back-end API target
 > now your app is running on: `localhost:8080`, so we have to update your request to: `http://localhost:8080/services/.../login`

 ## Servers up and running (this works only under VPN validation)